ChristopherDrum/status-line-classics/nordandbert/docs/README.md

 # Nord and Bert Couldn't Make Head or Tail of it

+## About "Nord and Bert" for Status Line

+Nord and Bert proved to be a relatively easy game to adapt to the small screen.
+It mostly worked "as-is" with a few small formatting elements here and there.
+In fact, I was actually quite surprised to see how much code was already devoted to adapting the status line and other elements for a variety of screen sizes.
+That said, it still isn't quite a flexible as I needed it to be.

+The biggest change was to the Invisiclues section.
+Like AMFV and the need to introduce "descriptions" for locations that are formatted exclusively for display in the status line, so too does Nord's Invisiclues need similar treatment.
+The columnar layout, somewhat equivalent to "library mode" in AMFV, proved relatively easy to adapt.
+Because the names of the clues are short and meant to be more mnenomic aids than actual in-game prose, we can take a few more liberties to fit it all.

+In this case, Nord assumes a 21-line screen and wants to display 2 columns of clues.
+This works out exactly right for Pico-8's screen, and simply adjusting the cursor x-position for the second column mostly got things work without any additional work.
+Introducing a kind of "short description" for invisiclue display only took care of the issue of left-hand column text overlaping the right-hand column.
+Simply enforce a maximum description length for this special value and display it if it exists as a property on the room object, otherwise default to the normal `DESC` property.

 ## The Game

 Nord and Bert Couldn't Make Head or Tail of it is a 1987 interactive fiction game written by Jeff O'Neill and published by Infocom.